 Which can be great.

-As if you enjoy your workout there is a far higher chance of you sticking to it in the long run.
+Because if you enjoy your workout there's a far higher chance of you sticking to it in the long run.

 So I'd have no hesitation in recommending a water aerobics class to anyone.

 As not only do you get many physical benefits from them, the time spent in the water with a fun group of people will leave you feeling great afterwards too.